dgraph-io/dgraph/wiki/content/graphql/mutations/deep.md

     name = "Deep"
 +++

 Mutations also allows to perform deep mutation at multiple levels.
+Deep mutations do not alter linked objects, but can add deeply nested new or existing objects.
+In the case where you wish to update a nested existing object, you will need to use the update mutation for it's type.

 We use the following schema to demonstrate some examples.